josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 Immutable Data is retrieved with a Data Map Address.
 A Data Map Address is the 32 length hash of a particular Immutable Data file content.

-Since the Immutable Data's address is also a hash of its file content the file cannot be change in any way and must remain static unlike Mutable Data.
+Since the Immutable Data's address is also a hash of its file content the file cannot be changed in any way and must remain static unlike Mutable Data.

 <!-- This is done by using XOR. -->